syncrosim/pysyncrosim/docs/quickstart.rst

     5          OutputDatasheet       No            NaN  False
     6              Run Control      Yes            NaN  False

-From this output we can see that the ``Run Control`` Datasheet and ``Inputs`` only accept a single row of data (i.e. ``Is Single = Yes``).
+From this output we can see that the ``Run Control`` datasheet and ``Inputs`` only accept a single row of data (i.e. ``Is Single = Yes``).
 This is something to consider when we configure our model inputs.

-To view a specific Datasheet rather than just a DataFrame of available Datasheets, set the ``name`` parameter in the :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method to the name of the Datasheet you want to view.
-The general syntax of the name is: "<name of package>_<name of Datasheet>".
-From the list of Datasheets above, we can see that there are three Datasheets specific to the ``helloworldTimePy`` package.
+To view a specific datasheet rather than just a DataFrame of available datasheets, set the ``name`` parameter in the :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method to the name of the datasheet you want to view.
+The general syntax of the name is: "<name of package>_<name of datasheet>".
+From the list of datasheets above, we can see that there are three datasheets specific to the ``helloworldTimePy`` package.

 .. code-block:: pycon

-    # View the input Datasheet for the Scenario
+    # View the input datasheet for the scenario
     >>> my_scenario.datasheets(name = "helloworldTimePy_InputDatasheet")
     Empty DataFrame
     Columns: [m, b]
     Index: []

-Here, we are viewing the contents of a SyncroSim Datasheet as a Python ``pandas`` DataFrame.
-Although both SyncroSim Datasheets and ``pandas`` DataFrames are both represented as tables of data with predefined columns and an unlimited number of rows, the underlying structure of these tables differ.
+Here, we are viewing the contents of a SyncroSim datasheet as a Python ``pandas`` DataFrame.
+Although both SyncroSim datasheets and ``pandas`` DataFrames are both represented as tables of data with predefined columns and an unlimited number of rows, the underlying structure of these tables differ.

 Configure Model Inputs
 ^^^^^^^^^^^^^^^^^^^^^^
-Currently our input Scenario Datasheets are empty!
-We need to add some values to our pipeline Datasheet (``Pipeline``), input Datasheet (``InputDatasheet``), and run control Datasheet (``RunControl``) so we can run our model.
+Currently our input scenario datasheets are empty!
+We need to add some values to our pipeline datasheet (``Pipeline``), input datasheet (``InputDatasheet``), and run control datasheet (``RunControl``) so we can run our model.

-First, assign the contents of the pipeline Datasheet to a new ``pandas`` Dataframe using the Scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method, then check the columns that need input values.
+First, assign the contents of the pipeline datasheet to a new ``pandas`` Dataframe using the scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method, then check the columns that need input values.

 .. code-block:: pycon
-    # Load core_Pipeline Datasheet to a new pandas DataFrame
+    # Load core_Pipeline datasheet to a new pandas DataFrame
     >>> core_pipeline_datasheet = my_scenario.datasheets(name = "core_Pipeline")

-    # Check the columns of the pipeline Datasheet
+    # Check the columns of the pipeline datasheet
     >>> core_pipeline_datasheet.info()
     <class 'pandas.core.frame.DataFrame'>
     RangeIndex: 0 entries